betterscientificsoftware/bssw.io/Articles/Blog/2023-10-intersect.md

 #### Publication date: October 13, 2023

-Born from the belief that there was an overwhelming lack of appropriate and focused training for research software engineering, the NSF-sponsored INTERSECT project aims to fill that gap by designing and delivering software engineering training targeting research software developers.
+Born from the belief that there was an overwhelming lack of appropriate and focused training for research software engineering, the NSF-sponsored [INTERSECT](https://intersect-training.org/) project aims to fill that gap by designing and delivering software engineering training targeting research software developers.
 In this blog post, we’ll give a quick overview of the project, discuss two recent events - a workshop and bootcamp, and finally give some lessons learned.

 ### INTERSECT

 The “INnovative Training Enabled by a Research Software Engineering Community of Trainers (INTERSECT)” project delivers software development and engineering training to intermediate and advanced developers of research software.
 INTERSECT has three main goals:

-1. Develop an open-source modular training framework conducive to community contribution
+1. Develop an open-source modular training framework conducive to community contribution;
-2. Deliver RSE-led research software engineering training targeting research software developers
+2. Deliver RSE-led research software engineering training targeting research software developers; and
-3. Grow and deepen the connections within the national community of Research Software Engineers
+3. Grow and deepen the connections within the national community of Research Software Engineers.

 The majority of INTERSECT’s funded focus is on activities surrounding the development and delivery of higher-level specialized research software engineering training.
-The target audience of INTERSECT’s training is focused on Research Software Developers, or RSDs, a subset of CI Contributors.
+The target audience of INTERSECT’s training is focused on Research Software Developers, or RSDs, a subset of Cyber Infrastructure Contributors.

 ### Workshop and Preparation

-In August 2022 we hosted 15 experts in RSE training for a 1.5 day Workshop at Princeton University ([https://intersect-training.org/workshop22/](https://intersect-training.org/workshop22/)).
+In August 2022 we hosted 15 experts in RSE training for a 1.5-day Workshop at Princeton University ([https://intersect-training.org/workshop22/](https://intersect-training.org/workshop22/)).
 The goal of this workshop was to collaboratively plan, develop, and package a series of training modules for the first INTERSECT Research Software Engineering Bootcamp.

-Prior to the workshop we developed learner profiles for the eventual bootcamp to help guide development and later help potential applicants in determining if they’d fit in our target demographics.
+Prior to the workshop, we developed learner profiles for the eventual bootcamp to help guide development and later help potential applicants in determining if they’d fit in our target demographics.
 Broadly speaking, the target learner audience was specified as domain researchers with some experience with programming and developing research code.
 They’d be experienced with some of the basics, but likely self-taught and had self-identified the need for more.
-These could be graduate students, post docs, or early career professionals in research domains with backgrounds that specifically were not formally in computer science.
+These could be graduate students, postdocs, or early career professionals in research domains with backgrounds that specifically were not formally in computer science.
 They likely would have taught themselves, piecemeal, and ad hoc some software development and identified the need for more.
 In other words, we weren’t targeting training aimed at true beginners.
 Some may be Research Software Engineers (RSEs) or want to be RSEs but that wasn’t an important criterion for targeted learners, rather we prioritized those who self-expressed desire to do learn and apply Research Software Engineering to their work were

 We began the workshop with an overview of the INTERSECT project.
 Then we brainstormed about how the training would look and which topics were most important to address during the workshop.
-Using these topics, we divided into groups to begin planning and development of training material for five prioritized modules (Design, Testing, Packaging, Working Collaboratively, DevOps/Continuous Integration).
+Using these topics, we divided into groups to begin planning and development of training material for five prioritized modules (Design, Testing, Packaging, Working Collaboratively, and DevOps/Continuous Integration).
 By the end of the workshop, the participants had a good start on the development of these modules and agreed to continue developing them in preparation for the first Bootcamp.

 ### Bootcamp